 While many people who follow a Ketogenic diet incorporate intermittent fasting, you do not have to eat that way at all (I do not).

-One of the benefits of intermittent fasting is weight loss while following a healthy and balanced diet.
+The great news is that intermittent fasting does work for weight loss while following a healthy and balanced diet.

 When combined with healthy eating, many people find that Intermittent Fasting helps them achieve their weight loss goals.
 Exactly how much will vary by a person’s lifestyle, eating habits, and activity level.